fluvius-io/rjs-frame/lib/rjs-frame/docs/guides/localStorage-persistence.md

     super.componentDidMount();

     // Module state is automatically created with component info
-    // You can access it via this.state.pageState.moduleState[this.moduleId] }
+    // You can access it via this.state.appState.moduleState[this.moduleId] }

   saveCustomData() {